Catania

 Piazzo Vincenzo Bellini

 On the subject of dinner, do yourself a favour and hit up Ma-te-ria, site of my epic breakfasts.
 I sat with a prime view of the kitchen and watched plate after perfect plate leave the pass.
 Many of them heading my way, fortunately.
-This is an oasis of Michelin amongst the mayhem.
+This is an oasis of Michelin mastery amongst the surrounding mayhem.

 After just three days, Catania left me invigorated and exhausted in equal measure.
 It would make the perfect gateway to the Baroque towns and blistering beaches further south in the ‘Sicilia Orientale’.
 In my case, I’d done it in reverse and was heading back to the big smoke of London for a bit of a rest.